Taxi driver licences

 The following information gives guidance on how to apply for a new driver licence.

-In order to apply for a new hackney carriage or private hire taxi driver licence, you need to have held a full driving licence for 12 months, be over 18 and have the right to work in the UK.
+In order to apply for a new hackney carriage or private hire taxi driver licence, you need to have held a full DVLA driving licence for 12 months, be over 18 and have the right to work in the UK.
+More information on the right to work in the UK can be found at GOV.UK - Prove your right to work to an employer.

-If you have an EC/EEA driver licence, it must be presented with a current DVLA counterpart (DP9).
-For information on applying for a DVLA counterpart please visit GOV.UK - driving in Britain on a non-GB licence.
+If you have an EC/EEA driver licence, it must be exchanged for a British licence prior to us issuing you with a licence.
+For information on how to do so please visit GOV.UK - Exchange a foreign driving licence.

 If you have criminal and/or motoring convictions you may contact the Licensing office on 01772 906910 to discuss their relevance and receive advice on whether to proceed or not.